Geometric Multimodal Contrastive Representation Learning: Ablation Study on GMC

 \section{Ablation Study on GMC}

-We perform a thorough ablation study on the hyperparameters of GMC using the setup from Section~\ref{sec:experiments:unsupervised} on the MHD dataset.
-In particular, we investigate: \begin{enumerate} \item the robustness of the GMC framework when varying the temperature parameter $\tau$; \item the performance of GMC with different dimensionalities of the intermediate representations $h \in \mathbb{R}^d$; \item the performance of GMC with different dimensionalities of the shared latent representations $z \in \mathbb{R}^s$; \item the performance of GMC with a modified loss $\mathcal{L}_{\text{mNT-Xent}}^{*}$ that only uses complete observations as negative pairs. \end{enumerate} In all experiments we report both classification results and DCA scores.
+We perform a ablation study on the hyperparameters of GMC using the setup from Section~\ref{sec:experiments:unsupervised} on the MHD dataset.
+In particular, we investigate: \begin{enumerate} \item the robustness of the GMC framework when varying the temperature parameter $\tau$; \item the performance of GMC with different dimensionalities of the intermediate representations $h \in \mathbb{R}^d$; \item the performance of GMC with different dimensionalities of the shared latent representations $z \in \mathbb{R}^s$; \item the performance of GMC with a modified loss $\mathcal{L}_{\text{GMC}}^{*}$ that only uses complete observations as negative pairs. \end{enumerate}